Yelp/elastalert/docs/source/ruletypes.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 ``run_enhancements_first``: If set to true, enhancements will be run as soon as a match is found.
 This means that they can be changed or dropped before affecting realert or being added to an aggregation.
+Silence stashes will still be created before the enhancement runs, meaning even if a ``DropMatchException`` is raised, the rule will still be silenced.
 (Optional, boolean, default false)

 query_key
 ^^^^^^^^^